Lock files (like

 src/App.fsprojfile.
 You can install them by running

 dotnet restore, but this is already automatically done by Fable.

 Build & run the app

-npm startwhen the compilation is done, you'll be able to access your project from http://localhost:8080/ with your favorite browser.
+- You can access your project at http://localhost:8080/ with your favorite browser.

 App.fsfile located in the